 - Total Knee Arthroplasty (TKA)

-Vulnerability Intake and Monitoring
+Related Manufacturer Programs

 When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based upon this assessment Stryker determines if further actions are required like providing security updates and/or providing communication to the customer in a timely manner.
 Vulnerability information may also be requested from Stryker at any time.

+Stryker participates in the MedTech Information Sharing and Analysis Organization (ISAO), a part of AdvaMed (Advanced Medical Technology Association).

 Any potential security vulnerabilities due to Knee balancer application which users become aware of shall be initiated as a complaint and the same will be handled through the post market complaints management process to do the assessment and required actions including any updates needed for the User devices.